wilsomwong/Asus-TUF-FX504GE-Hackintosh/README.md

 - Upgrade to OpenCore 7.1 (Beta).
 - Add new list and update information in read.md (MacOs Monterey).

-### 27 Jun 2021
+### 17 Jun 2021
-- Update information in read.md (MacOS Monterey).
+- Create new folder (OpenCore 6.5 EFI) that more stable from Opencore 7.0 EFI.
-- Add language Melayu , Chinese (Simplified), Chinese (Tradisional) in MacOS Monterey README file.
+- Fixed trackpad , audio and others problem in lastest Opencore EFI.

-- Bluetooth in MacOS Monterey lastest Opencore EFI working (Alpha Version).
+### 13 Jun 2021

-### 28 Jun 2021
+- Create folder for MacOS Monterey (Beta) and waiting for fixing bug.
-- Add "Project' function to transperent my fixing process.
+- Create folder for MacOS Bigsur